Employment History, Regular employment positions

 Ottawa

-I was involved in a new research project attempting to reverse engineer software systems into a high level modeling language for use in training and software improvements.
-The work I did here helped lay the foundations for the inSight architectural analysis tool.
-Concurrently I performed upgrade testing on a major optical network product (OC48).
+Ken was hired as an intern into a new research project with the goal of reverse engineer software systems into a high level modeling language for use in training and software improvements.
+The work he did here helped lay the foundations for the inSight architectural analysis tool, which became the foundation for the spin-off company "Klocwork".